YeakubSadlil/Ensemble_backtesting_stock_market/README.md

 ### 3. Google Colab
-- If you don't want to install anything on your local machine or you haven't have enough time to set up the environment, you can run the project in Google Colab.<br>
+- If you don't want to install anything on your local machine or you haven't have enough time to set up the environment, you can run the project on Google Colab.<br>
 - Please go to the [Colab Notebook](https://colab.research.google.com/drive/1O85HUaClIuqZwkVQjVrm8eyI1YPINQ29?usp=sharing) and follow the instructions there.
 After uploading the necessary files you are ready to go just with a single click 'Run All'.
 ## 🏗️ Project Structure